8base/Documentation/docs/projects/backend/development-tools-cli-ci-cd.md

 ---
 id: 'development-tools-cli-ci-cd'
-sidebar_label: 'Ci Cd'
+sidebar_label: 'CI CD System'
-redirect_from: '/backend/development-tools/cli/ci-cd'
+redirect_from: '/projects/backend/development-tools/cli/ci-cd'
-slug: '/projects/backend/development-tools/cli/ci-cd'
+slug: '/backend/development-tools/cli/ci-cd'
 ---

 # CI/CD System

-Teams that have multiple developers working simultaneously on different features of the same application – or [Workspace](/projects/backend/getting-started) – benefit from having isolated development environments for each developer.
+Teams that have multiple developers working simultaneously on different features of the same application – or Workspace – benefit from having isolated development environments for each developer.
 8base implimented the СI/CD system implemented to make this possible!

 By enabling CI/CD in your Workspace you can create additional Workspace **Environments**.